awsdocs/amazon-textract-developer-guide/doc_source/analyzing-document-text.md

 1. Upload an image that contains a document to your S3 bucket\.

-   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service Console User Guide*\.
+   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Use the following examples to call the `AnalyzeDocument` operation\.